dart-archive/devtools-frontend/DART_UPDATE_NOTES.md

 # Dart Update Notes

+To update the Google internal version of this code, see go/updateddt

 In the interests of making this package simply served from a static web server, we have downloaded and checked in four files which are normally retrieved from the https://chrome-devtools-frontend.appspot.com site.
 These files are
  * favicon.ico
  * ARIAProperties.js